SAWMILL

 Around 95% of all large sawmills still rely on diesel-powered handling machines for log handling after sorting.
 Typically, three to four mobile machines are in operation at each site.

-For handling operations alone, this results in the consumption of several hundret thousand litres of diesel per year.
-Over the typical lifespan of a log yard of 20 to 25 years, this amounts to consumption in the tens of millions of litres.
+Log handling operations alone consume several hundred thousand litres of diesel per year.
+Over a typical log yard lifespan of 20 to 25 years, this amounts to consumption in the tens of millions of litres.

 As a result, internal log handling generates significant fossil energy consumption and CO₂- emissions over the entire lifecycle of a log yard.